Spain to decide Argentine action on Friday

-MADRID Spain will decide specific measures against Argentina's decision to seize control of leading energy company YPF, a unit of Spanish oil major Repsol, at Friday's cabinet meeting, its foreign minister said on Tuesday.
+MADRID, April 17 Spain will decide specific measures against Argentina's decision to seize control of leading energy company YPF, a unit of Spanish oil major Repsol , at Friday's cabinet meeting, its foreign minister said on Tuesday.

 Spain's Prime Minister Mariano Rajoy is currently in Mexico for the World Economic Forum.